 We now show that $G$ is a minimum spanning tree for $X$.

 \begin{lemma} The construction of $G$ in Definition \ref{def-second-mst-definition} is indeed a minimum spanning tree for $X$. \end{lemma}

-\begin{proof} Let $X$ be a point cloud and consider the Vietoris-Rips filtration $\vr_{\bullet}(X)$.
-Adding a $1$-simplex $\sigma$ that kills a degree-$0$ homology class means that it joins two distinct components that are now merged.
+\begin{proof} Let $X$ be a point cloud and consider the Vietoris-Rips filtration $\Vr_{\bullet}(X)$.
+Adding a $1$-simplex $\sigma$ that kills a degree-$0$ homology class means that it joins two distinct connected components that are now merged.
 By Lemma \ref{can-only-birth-or-kill} this means a $1$-cycle is not formed and by Kruskal's algorithm \cite{kruskal1956shortest} for building a minimum spanning tree, $\sigma$ would be added to the $\mst(X)$.
 Thus the $\mst(X)$ described in Definition \ref{def-second-mst-definition} is just the minimum spanning tree that would be constructed from Kruskal's algorithm, and thus is indeed a minimum spanning tree. \end{proof}

 From now on we refer to the graph $G$ as `the' minimum spanning tree $\mst(X)$.
-We know the edges of $\mst (X)$ correspond to the deaths of degree-0 homology classes we also know that every 1-simplex \emph{not} in $\mst (X)$ corresponds to the birth of a degree-1 homology class. from Lemma \ref{can-only-birth-or-kill} we know every $1$-simplex must give birth to a degree-$1$ homology class or kill a degree-$0$ homology class.
-It should be said however, that most of these homology classes have trivial persistence.
+We know the edges of $\mst (X)$ correspond to the deaths of degree-0 homology classes and we also know that every 1-simplex \emph{not} in $\mst (X)$ corresponds to the birth of a degree-1 homology class from Lemma \ref{can-only-birth-or-kill}.
+We will later show in Lemma \ref{RNG-lemma-3} that most of these degree-$1$ homology classes have trivial persistence.